 Popcorn in bowl coated in caramel.

 Step 5.
-Pour the caramel sauce.
+Pour the caramel mixture.
 Get all of that decadent caramel sauce and pour it over the popcorn.
 Give it a good stir to coat all of the popcorn with the caramel sauce.

 Popcorn on baking sheet.